medic/cht-docs/content/en/contribute/medic/product-development-process/code-health.md

 linkTitle: "Code Health"
 weight: 5
 description: >
-  How we keep our code and systems up-to-date
+  How to keep the code and systems up-to-date
 ---

 The Code Health process is intended to ensure we are being responsible about keeping our code and system up-to-date and “healthy” while we focus on work via OKRs.